Skip to main content

 Use cases

-• CLB AZ down fault breaks the connectivity of a CLB with the given zones and impacts their delivery.
+• Breaks the connectivity of a CLB with the given zones and impacts their delivery.

-• Detaching the AZ from the classic load balancer disrupts the dependent application's performance.
+• Detaches the AZ from the classic load balancer thereby disrupting the dependent application's performance.

 • Appropriate AWS access to attach or detach an AZ from CLB.

-• There needs to be a minimum of one AZ attached to the CLB after injecting chaos; otherwise, the fault will fail to detach the given AZ.
+• A minimum of one AZ attached to the CLB after injecting chaos; otherwise, the fault fails to detach the given AZ.

 • The CLB should be attached to the given availability zones.